UMMS Student Groups/Organizations

-Faculty Advisor: Dr. Kenneth Rock, Chairman, Department of Pathology
+Faculty Advisor: Kenneth Rock, MD, Chairman, Department of Pathology

 The UMass Pathology Interest Group would seek to promote awareness, understanding, and appreciation for the field of Pathology through informational sessions and opportunities for direct exposure to the field.
 Specifically, the group would accomplish these goals by offering shadowing opportunities, autopsy conference attendance opportunities, informal luncheons with faculty panels, and other yet-to-be-determined experiences to any interested medical student.
 We feel these experiences would not only serve to help expose students to the field of Pathology but also serve as valuable clinical correlations to topics presented in class.
 Our target audience would be primarily pre-clinical students (MSI and MSII) but clinical students (MSIII and MS IV) would be very welcome to participate in any activity the group offers.
 We expect approximately fifty students to participate in any given Pathology Interest Group activity.